A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-There are several basic concepts that are important for understanding metabolic control mechanisms.
-These concepts include:
+Several basic concepts are important for understanding metabolic control mechanisms:

 • Thermodynamics: Thermodynamics is the study of energy transfer.
 Metabolic reactions involve the transfer of energy from one molecule to another.
 The laws of thermodynamics dictate the direction and efficiency of these reactions.